 Yes.
 In the last three years, Floridians filed more than 250,000 insurance claims for property losses due to lightning damage resulting in more than $2.6 billion paid out on those claims.

 Most policies cover damage caused by lightning strikes, especially when the strike caused a fire.
 Any damage resulting from a fire is considered fire loss, even when it was caused by a lightning strike.

 But fire damage isn’t the only kind of damage caused by a lightning strike.
 Lightning can travel along electrical wiring or metal plumbing, causing damage to electronics or other household items.
-It can be more difficult to find this kind of damage and report it as part of an insurance claim.
+It Can be more difficult to find Insurance letter for lightning damage as part of the claim.
 It’s possible the claims adjuster your insurance company sends will not even check for damage beyond the fire damage.